1. Output information

 How we review the data

-Research and development expenditure by the UK government estimates are revised in accordance with our revision policy, which is to revise data for the previous two periods.
-The majority of revisions are because of misreporting and the late receipt of data.
-GovERD estimates can be revised for longer periods if there is significant misreporting.
+GovERD estimates are revised in accordance with our revision policy, which is to revise data for the previous two periods.
+Most revisions are because of misreporting and late returns.
+Estimates can be revised for longer periods if there is statistically significant misreporting.

 Back to table of contents